This post: Your guide to want-need-wear-read ideas + a printable Christmas wish list.

 For girls, this make-up organizer made the “need” list this year.

-Last year, my youngest daughter and niece absolutely loved this mermaid tail blanket.
+A few years ago, my youngest daughter and niece absolutely loved this mermaid tail blanket.

 All five of my kids love new bedding for Christmas, and last year Beddys became an all-time favorite.